Mauii/skeleton_tool/README.md

 Feel free to open issues or pull requests on the [GitHub repository](https://github.com/Mauii/skeleton_tool/) if you find regressions with Blender releases newer than 4.5.

 ## Special Credits & Thanks ##
-The Punisher - for creating an action log that shows you all changes done to the objects in the scene.
+The Punisher - for creating an action log that shows you all changes done by the addon.